mdeagen/nmcuration/in-progress/WangS_2020_IEEE/README.md

 * Updated the processing and filler information
 * Finalized and prepared for the code

+2020-07-06: Finalized code and created submissions folder (H.D.)
+* Submissions folder created will all 24 samples

+2020-07-07: Control sample submissions corrected (H.D.)
+* Erased filler information in control sample submissions
+* Control samples should have no filler information

 2020-07-07: Attempt upload to NanoMine QA (M.E.D.)
 * Received error message for S1 (see Issue 2)